 Follow the Spirit: RIO 2016

-In anticipation of the 2016 Olympic and Paralympic Games in Rio de Janeiro, we will feature Canadian athletes competing this summer including Olympians Shawn Barber, Derek Drouin, Mark de Jonge, Brianne Theisen-Eaton, Andre De Grasse, Antoine Valois-Fortier, Meaghan Benfeito, Roseline Filion and Jen Kish along with Paralympians Brent Lakatos, Aurelie Rivard, Trevor Hirschfield and David Eng.
-The exhibit is open in our Olympic & Paralympic Gallery.
+Featuring Canadian athletes who competed at the 2016 Olympic and Paralympic Games in Rio de Janeiro including Olympians Shawn Barber, Derek Drouin, Mark de Jonge, Brianne Theisen-Eaton, Andre De Grasse, Antoine Valois-Fortier, Meaghan Benfeito, Roseline Filion and Jen Kish along with Paralympians Brent Lakatos, Aurelie Rivard, Trevor Hirschfield and David Eng.

 Check out the LOCKER ROOM gallery and get to know the current class of athletes and sport "builders".
 The LOCKER ROOM Gallery is updated annually to feature the current Class.